dataset-vn/crowdsource-tool/docs/source/templates/time_series.md

 ### Video & audio sync with time series

-It's possible to synchronize TimeSeries with video and audio in Label Studio.
+It's possible to synchronize TimeSeries with video and audio in Dataset.
 Right now you can do it using HyperText tag with HTML objects `<audio src="path">`/`<video src="path">` and TimeSeries together.
 We have some solutions for this in the testing, [ping us](https://join.slack.com/t/label-studio/shared_invite/zt-cr8b7ygm-6L45z7biEBw4HXa5A2b5pw) in Slack to learn more.